Riki-san, a 14-week-old clouded leopard at the San Diego Zoo.

 The 14-week-old brothers came to Southern California by way of the Nashville Zoo at Grassmere, which has a breeding program aimed at boosting the numbers of this species, listed as vulnerable by the International Union for Conservation of Nature (IUCN).

-Named for their cloud-like spots, males of the cat species can weigh up to 50 lbs (22.6 kg), and can be found in forest pockets from the foothills of the Himalayas to eastern China and Southeast Asia.
+Named for their cloudlike spots, the cats can be found in forest pockets from the foothills of the Himalayas to eastern China and Southeast Asia.
+Males can weigh up to 50 pounds (22.6 kilograms).
 Known for their acrobatic lifestyle, the clouded leopard and the margay from South America in fact are the only cat species that can scurry down a tree head first.

-There are believed to be fewer than 10,000 clouded leopards left in the wild and they face threats of deforestation and hunting.
-(Poachers seek their gray-and-black coats and some of the cats' body parts are used in traditional medicine).
+Fewer than 10,000 clouded leopards are thought to be left in the wild, and they face threats of deforestation and hunting.
+(Poachers seek their gray-and-black coats, while some of the cats' body parts are used in traditional medicine.)